Distance: 18-mile loop

 Elevation gain: 2520 ft

 All of these roads are popular routes for Bay Area riders, and for Bay Area recreational motorists, and that’s a problem.
 Perhaps more than with any other ride in Bestrides, avoiding car traffic is tricky and essential here.
 This stretch of Hwy 1 is a main route for SF vacationers heading for Stinson Beach and coastal points north.
-Muir Woods Rd. is the route used by 99% of visitors to the hugely popular Muir Woods State Park.
+Muir Woods Rd. is the route used by 99% of visitors to the hugely popular Muir Woods National Monument (hereafter referred to as a “park”).
 And Panoramic Highway, two sides of our square, is the Bay Area’s main route to Mt.
 Tamalpais and the other main route to Hwy 1 and the northern coast.
 To make matters worse, all the roads that make up our route lack shoulders worth mentioning and are narrow and winding enough to make passing difficult for cars.

 So you want to do this ride when car traffic is at a minimum, but it’s hard to know when that is, since for half the route you’re riding toward the megalopolis and half the route away from it.
 I suggest (as always) a weekday early in the morning.
 I did it starting about 8:30 am on a Wednesday and was happy with the results.
 Hwy 1 is still quiet then, you’re riding against traffic on Muir Woods Rd., and you’ll have company on the Panoramic Highway descent but you’ll be faster than they are.
 That leaves the built-up section of PH, which is hectic any time of day and just has to be endured.